tanaos/cognitor/README.md

 Similarly to other vector databases, Cognitor organizes data into *documents* and *collections*.

 - ***document***: a piece of content that you want to be searchable.
 It usually corresponds to a chunk of text extracted from a file (not the entire file).
+Each chunk extracted by the worker is stored as a separate document in the database, along with its embedding and metadata.
 - ***collection***: a group of related documents.
 Collections help organize and manage your data within Cognitor.
 Think of a collection as a table in a traditional database, or as a folder in a file system.

 ### Use search platform + worker